 Download and install the Ion Studio application.
 Win7 or newer is required.
-When opening Ion Studio it will check for a newer version of it's self.
-It will then search for the USB RoboClaw Windows Driver to verify installation.
-If the USB driver is not found Ion Studio will install it.
+When opening Ion Studio, it will check for updates and search for a USB Windows Driver to verify installation.
+If the USB driver is not found, Ion Studio will install it.

 - 1. Open the Ion Studio application. - 2.
-Apply a reliable power source such as a fully charge battery to power RoboClaw. - 3.
-Connect the powered RoboClaw to a USB port on your computer with Ion Studio already open.
+Apply a reliable power source such as a fully charge battery to power the motor controller. - 3.
+Connect the powered motor controller to a USB port on your computer with Ion Studio already open.